Alcaro/Arlib/arlib/sandbox/README.txt

     exploitability: trivial
     maximum impact: per the inode section above, most likely none
     severity: low, due to the trivial maximum impact
-    notes: not fixed, security model was changed; however, it did break its stated security model, so still vulnerability
+    notes: not fixed, security model was changed; however, it did break its stated security model, so still a vulnerability
 - Spectre type 2 (indirect jumps)
-    exploitability: fully possible for a determined attacker maximum impact: if I understand this one correctly, it can reveal the full contents of the broker's address space, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data)
+    exploitability: if I understand it correctly, fully possible for a sufficiently determined attacker maximum impact: revealing the full contents of the broker's address space, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data)
-    severity: medium, due to leaking the username (the parent isn't likely to process any TOO sensitive data)
+    severity: medium; leaking the username is a medium-severity vulnerability
-    notes: not fixed yet, requires compiler/firmware/etc patches
+    notes: not fixed yet, I believe this one can only be fixed with a compiler patch
 - Other Spectre and Meltdown variants not gonna list them separately, they're too many and they affect exactly everything
     exploitability: likely fully possible for a determined attacker maximum impact: see documentation for each Spectre variant
     severity: likely no more than medium, but depends on what exactly shows up
-    notes: not fixed yet - in fact, it'd surprise me if all variants are discovered yet
+    notes: not fixed yet - in fact, it'd surprise me if all variants are even discovered yet

+This is a total of 6 low-severity vulnerabilities, and an unknown but nonzero number of hardware bugs (Spectre variants) that yield low- or medium-severity vulnerabilities.

 Missing kernel features